Rellum/Payment.js/README.md

 # Payment.js Documentation

-- More documentation can be found here: https://docs.fiserv.com/docs/payments/docs/
+- More documentation can be found [here](https://docs.fiserv.com/docs/payments/docs/)
 - A demo can be found [here](https://paymentjs.atelyr.com/prod)
+- Access to Payment.js can be requested [here](https://docs.firstdata.com/req/paymentjs)

 ## Getting Started